ShisatoYano/rosbag_to_json_converter/README.md

 ![](images/optional_arguments.png)

 ### 3. Select bag file from dialogue
-After you executed the above command, an dialogue to select a rosbag file will be displayed as follow.
+After you executed the above command, an dialog to select a rosbag file will be displayed as follow.
 And then, select bag file and click "Open" button.
 ![](images/select_bag_file.png)

 ### 4. Select topics to convert